scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

             * Scalar DL Schema Loader
             * Scalar DL Envoy

-Now, you can pull the Scalar product container images from your private container registry.
+Now, you can pull the container images of the Scalar products from your private container registry.
-Please refer to the [Azure Container Registry documentation](https://docs.microsoft.com/en-us/azure/container-registry/) for details of the Azure Container Registry.
+Please refer to the [Azure Container Registry documentation](https://docs.microsoft.com/en-us/azure/container-registry/) for more details about the Azure Container Registry.

 ## Deploy containers on Kubernetes other than AKS (Azure Kubernetes Service) from your private container registry using Scalar Helm Charts